 Float

-A 'float' stores a number with a decimal point, like 3.14 or -0.001.
-It uses 64-bit precision (the same as f64 in Rust), which gives you about 15 significant digits — enough for scientific work, games, and most real-world maths.
+A float stores a number with a decimal point, like 3.14 or -0.001.
+It gives you about 15 significant digits of precision — enough for scientific work, games, and most real-world maths.
 When you write a number with a decimal point in Loft, it is automatically a float.

 fn main() {